-regulation of UCITS regime) ("Sociedad Gestora de Instituciones de Inversión Colectiva" or "SGIIC", in Spanish official terminology) are governed by Law 35/2003.
-For additional information, please review the Spanish chapter of the ICLG to: Public Investment Funds 2019.
+regulation of UCITS regime) ("Sociedad Gestora de Instituciones de Inversión Colectiva" or "SGIICs", in Spanish official terminology) are governed by Law 35/2003.
+For additional information, please review the Spanish chapter of ICLG - Public Investment Funds 2020.

-Management companies of closed AIFs ("Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" or "SGEIC" in Spanish official terminology) are governed by Law 22/2014.
-SGEIC are regulated by the Spanish National Securities Market Commission ("CNMV") and require its prior authorisation; although it has to be noted that non-Spanish AIFMs already authorised in other EU Member States can be passported with no need of obtaining further authorisation or any other additional requirements.
+Management companies of closed AIFs ("Sociedad Gestora de Entidades de Inversión Colectiva de Tipo Cerrado" or "SGEICs" in Spanish official terminology) are governed by Law 22/2014.
+SGEICs are regulated by the Spanish National Securities Market Commission ("CNMV") and require its prior authorisation; although it has to be noted that non-Spanish Alternative Investment Fund Managers ("AIFMs") already authorised in other EU Member States can be passported with no need of obtaining further authorisation or any other additional requirements, and can thus operate with the freedom to provide services with or without a branch office.